viniciussc9/vacation-booking/README.md

 - Multi-currency **price display** (USD, CAD, EUR)
 - A **Dockerized** deployment flow suitable for cloud hosting

-Originally built as part of an advanced Java / Spring course, this project simulates a hotel reservation system for the fictional **Landon Hotel** in Toronto.
+Originally built as part of an advanced Java / Spring course, this project simulates a hotel reservation system for the fictional in Toronto.

 ---